Analog Devices, Maxim Integrated in merger talks - Bloomberg

-(story corrects paragraph 3 of Oct.
-14 story to say Analog Devices, not Maxim, had a market value of about $17.58 billion)

-Analog chipmaker Analog Devices Inc has approached smaller rival Maxim Integrated Products Inc on a possible combination, Bloomberg reported, citing sources.
+Analog chipmaker Analog Devices Inc (ADI.O) has approached smaller rival Maxim Integrated Products Inc (MXIM.O) on a possible combination, Bloomberg reported, citing sources.

 Maxim's shares closed up 10.4 percent at $38.33.
 Analog's stock closed up 8.8 percent at $60.99 on Wednesday.

 A likely deal would be the latest in the global semiconductor industry this year as companies look to cut costs and expand their offerings.
-Intel Corp agreed in June to buy Altera Corp for $16.7 billion, while Avago Technologies Ltd said in May that it would buy Broadcom Corp for $37 billion.
+Intel Corp (INTC.O) agreed in June to buy Altera Corp ALTR.O for $16.7 billion, while Avago Technologies Ltd (AVGO.O) said in May that it would buy Broadcom Corp (BRCM.O) for $37 billion.

 Analog Devices and Maxim were not immediately available for comment.